toverainc/willow-autocorrect/README.md

 Our configured matching criteria includes the stuff above plus a user defined rank.
 This is a float value that can be attached to a command to heavily weight matching priority in addition to the fuzzy distance matching and semantic search.

 This will be integrated in the WAS Web UI.
+It can be used for things like preferring a user-defined command over an auto-learned command, etc.

 ### Aliases
 Our typesense schema includes the concept of "aliases".